HarperDB/documentation/docs/harperdb-cloud/verizon-5g-wavelength-instances.md

 Instances are built via AWS Wavelength.
-You can read more about AWS Wavelength here: https://aws.amazon.com/wavelength/
+You can read more about [AWS Wavelength here](https://aws.amazon.com/wavelength/).

 HarperDB 5G Wavelength Instance Specs
 While HarperDB 5G Wavelength bills by RAM, each instance has other specifications associated with the RAM selection.
 The following table describes each instance size in detail*.